William Roy: Roy as antiquary

 Rough Castle, on the Antonine Wall, drawn by William Roy in 1755.

-During the Scottish Survey, Roy took careful note of the locations of ancient Roman remains, primarily military camps, wherever he encountered them and these were all marked precisely on the map sheets.
-This was the beginning of a lifelong interest in ancient Scottish history which he pursued whenever he was travelling the country in his capacity as Surveyor General.

-Roy's maps and his drawings of the relics of the Roman presence in Scotland were immediately seen as credible and valuable.
-For sites where the Roman remains were later destroyed by human development, his drawings are the only reliable record of their existence.

-Roy was the first to systematically map the Antonine Wall and provide accurate and detailed drawings of its remains, an effort undertaken in 1764.
+During the Military Survey of Scotland, Roy had taken careful note of the locations of ancient Roman remains, primarily military camps, wherever they were encountered, and these were all marked precisely on the map sheets.
+Fired by the work of Robert Melville, in Strathmore, this was the beginning of a lifelong interest in tactical military landscapes which he pursued wherever he was in the country.
+Roy's deatiled surveys of the Roman camps and forts in Scotland broke new ground because the sites were depicted in the form in which they had survived, rather than as reconstructions of what they were thought to have been.
+For sites that were later destroyed by development, his drawings are the only reliable record.Roy was the first to systematically map the Antonine Wall and to provide accurate and detailed drawings of its remains, work that he undertook in 1755.

-Roy's only historical work, Military Antiquities of the Romans in Britain was published posthumously in 1793.
+Roy's only antiquarian work, Military Antiquities of the Romans in Britain, was published posthumously in 1793.

 This book has a mixed reputation.
 His drawings and maps are held in the highest regard as still-valuable research sources.
-However, his efforts in the scholarly discussion of history are widely held to be without value, largely through no fault of his own.
+However, his discussion of the geography of Roman Scotland is largely without value, through no fault of his own.
 This was due to his belief that the spurious text of Charles Bertram De Situ Britanniae was a genuine work, a view shared by virtually all of his contemporaries.
-Roy consequently adjusted his perspective to be consistent with the history as told in the fraud, causing his own conclusions to be without a valid foundation.
-Much of Roy's research was devoted to the attempt to follow fictitious journeys throughout Scotland that were described in De Situ Britanniae.
+Roy consequently adjusted his perspectives to be consistent with Bertram's plausible hoax, fatally undermining his own conclusions.

-That Roy's considerable talents were partially wasted is a tragedy.
-He was a Scot with a lifelong interest in ancient Scottish history, and his technical ability and scientific knowledge made him uniquely qualified to provide information in an area of history where knowledge and understanding are minimal.
-That loss for Scottish history has been bemoaned by Scottish historians.
-In his introduction to Celtic Scotland, Skene deprecates those historical works based on De Situ, including Roy's, but adds for him alone the comment that " ... perhaps more to be regretted, the valuable work of General Roy ..."